chucknewmanjr/Schema-Compare/README.md

 Or you can execute it in another server to make a temp table that's ready for a comparison.
 If this script returns 2 resultsets then:

-1. The first resultset is the results of a comparison and
+1. The first resultset is the comparison and
 1. The second resultset is the schema snapshot.

 # INSTRUCTIONS - SEEING WHAT CHANGED